smoyergh/hse-mongo/README_HSE.md

 corresponding `fsyncUnlock` command
 * Read concern "majority"
 * `storage.directoryPerDB` configuration value of `true`
-* SSL on some platforms, including RHEL 8 and Ubuntu 18.04, which is unrelated to HSE
+* SSL on some platforms, which is unrelated to HSE.
+E.g., RHEL 8 and Ubuntu 18.04.